Informfully/Documentation/docs/source/index.rst

 Overview
 --------

+The Informfully platform allows you to push algorithmically curated text, image, audio, and video content to users and automatically generates a detailed log of their consumption history.
+It is a domain-agnostic and platform-independent solution to fit your specific needs.
+The platform was designed to accommodate different experiment types through versatility, ease of use, and scalability.
+It features three core components:

+* a front end for displaying and interacting with recommended items,
+* a back end for researchers to create and maintain user experiments, and
+* a simple JSON-based exchange format (JREX) for ranked item recommendations to interface with third-party services.

 This documentation provides you with all the information you need to successfully configure and deploy Informfully.
 It is structured as follows:

 * **Getting Started** serves as an overall introduction, including how to install the codebase, create a development environment, and notes on the deployment.